Open-Or-Close/Open-Or-Close/Heart-Disease-Clinical-Analytics/Heart_Readme.md

 ### Confusion Matrix Interpretation (Random Forest)

-The confusion matrix provides insight into the model’s ability to correctly identify patients with and without
+The confusion matrix provides insight into the model’s ability to correctly identify patients with and without disease.

 **True Positive (TP)**